sivel/sai/README.md

 ## Security

-This application offers no itself.
+This application offers no security itself.
 Use a web or proxy server in front for username/password protection.

-Your playbooks and inventory scripts can also take advantage of the above environment variables to implement security.
+Your playbooks and inventory scripts can also take advantage of the above environment variables to implement security and customization.

 ## Logging